akmunk/akmunk/content/posts/2021_CulinaryDiscourseFacebook.md

 >>}
 >> ```

+I wrote this text book chapter based on follow-on research from the Edible North project funded by the Carlsberg Foundation between 2012 and 2015.
+The project employed  a combination of digital and ethnographic methods to map the diffusion of the New Nordic Food Phenomenon across issue contexts in Scandinavia and beyond.
+When Facebook announced sweeping changes its API policies in 2018, I took the opportunity to build global dataset of food pages investigate the way Nordic chefs were being cited.

-This text book chapter is published in ***Research Methods in Digital Food Studies*** edited by Jonathan Leer and Stinne Gunder Strøm Krogager and shows how to map discursive patterns in online food talk.
+The chapter is published in ***Research Methods in Digital Food Studies*** edited by Jonathan Leer and Stinne Gunder Strøm Krogager and shows how to map discursive patterns in online food talk.

-It can be read as a
+It can be read as an introduction to digital methods for

 > [!quote] p.201
 > In a dataset of 102M posts collected from 242K food-related Facebook pages worldwide, I track mentions of almost 700 chefs.
 I construct a ‘co-chef’ network (a network of chefs connected to each other if they are mentioned by the same pages) which I subject to a visual network analysis.
 I provide the network file so that you can follow my steps but it is of course also possible to take a different direction on your own (for example based on a smaller dataset, differently curated, or from a different medium).
 I also provide a series of intermediary visualizations annotated with my field notes which will hopefully make my thought process clearer.

 > [!quote] p.217
 >